inmoba/n8n-nodes-inmobalia-crm/README.md

 ## Credentials

-This package provides OAuth2 credentials to connect to the Inmobalia CRM API and a dedicated Inmobalia CRM node for Contacts and Properties.
+This package provides OAuth2 credentials to connect to the Inmobalia CRM API and a dedicated Inmobalia CRM node for Contacts, Properties and Bookings.
 Configure the credentials in n8n with your `Client ID` and `Client Secret` provided by Inmobalia.

 See the API documentation for more details about available endpoints: [Inmobalia CRM Swagger](https://api-crm.inmobalia.com/docs/swagger-ui)